kingakwa/e-store-app/README.md

 # My ecommerce store
+This is an excellent project that covers the full lifecycle of a modern web application, from local development to automated cloud deployment.

+Let's break this down into three main phases:

+Phase 1: Running the Website Locally

+Phase 2: Setting Up the Cloud Infrastructure with Terraform

+Phase 3: Automating Deployment with GitHub Actions

+# Phase 1: Running the Website Locally
+First, let's get the project running on your own computer.
+This allows you to make changes and see them instantly
 ## Prerequisites:

 -Node.js and npm: Make sure you have Node.js installed.
 You can get it from the official website. npm comes bundled with it.